What Job Seekers Need to Know About ATS

-ATS is challenging because it involves computerized algorithms of chosen keywords and phrases to help find the right match between a submitted resume and an open position.
-The problem is no two systems are alike and you never know exactly what the system is searching for or how it weighs content.
+ATS is challenging for job seekers because sometimes systems are set up to seek out keywords and phrases in resumes to help find top matches between a submitted resume and an open position.
+Not all job seekers are skilled at writing a targeted resume.
+The other problem is not all systems are alike and you never know exactly what the system is searching for or how it weighs content.

 Some advice to help optimize your resume for ATS application includes:

 1. Use a version of the resume that is easy to read.

 It is recommended you use a Word format that is optimized for the system (read more in Overcoming ATS Resume Myths).
 ATS looks primarily at content, therefore there is a strong likelihood that any graphics will not be ‘seen’, so ensure you translate image/graphic/chart information into the body of the file.
 It is also best to use traditional headers in clearly defined sections (Work Experience, Education) so the system can locate key details.

 The length of the resume also does not matter in an ATS, but keep in mind that many resumes are still screened by a person and this person may not appreciate long length.

 2. Populate your resume with keywords from the targeted job posting.

 This means customizing each application to address the reader’s needs.